-Did you know females experience the effects of stress much more than males do?
+Did you know females experience the effects of stress in a much more significant way than males do?

 We hear about stress and its deleterious effects all the time.
 What’s not talked about is the fact that this broadly used term does indeed have a physical effect.
 And it is most especially apparent in women.